GusFiveO/CandidateMatcher/README.md

 Access the Application:

 Open your browser and navigate to http://localhost:3000.
-Follow the on-screen instructions to install the Slack app and log in.
+Follow the on-screen instructions to log in and install the Slack app.

 Open your browser and navigate to http://localhost:8288 to access inngest dev dashboard.